Current Lab Members

 Rim Maamouri

-Rim is a Tunisian MSc student working on terrestrial laser scanning for understanding tree allometric variation and aboveground carbon storage in the boreal forest.
+Rim is a Tunisian PhD student working on terrestrial laser scanning for understanding tree allometric variation and aboveground carbon storage in the boreal forest.
 She has a Bachelor's degree in forest engineering from the National Forestry School in Morocco and a postgraduate diploma in Sustainable Water Management from CIHEAM, Zaragoza-Spain.
 Rim is deeply passionate about understanding the effects of climate change on the boreal forest's carbon storage.

 Alex Britz